A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Overview of the Frauchiger-Renner apparent paradox

 When modelling both measurements as unitaries, the joint state of $\R\A\Ss\B$ just after time $t=2$ is given by

 The super-observers can then calculate the probability of success of the post-selection given the pre-selection and intermediate unitary evolution as

 By this, they establish that they have a non-zero probability of obtaining $u=w=\textup{ok}$ and can thus repeat the protocol until they succeed.
-Upon successfully obtaining the desired outcomes, the protocol is halted and the agents reason about each others' knowledge as follows.
+Upon successfully obtaining the desired outcomes, the protocol is halted and the agents reason about each others' knowledge as follows, where we recall that $K_{\A}(S)$ denotes that Agent $\A$ knows the statement $S$.

-\begin{itemize} \item Upon obtaining $u=\textup{ok}$ on measuring $\R\A$, Ursula reasons using the joint state $\ket{\psi^{t=2}}$ (\cref{eq: state_main}) that Bob must have certainly obtained the outcome $b=1$ upon measuring $\Ss$, since $\bra{\textup{ok}}_{\R\A}\bra{00}_{\Ss\B} \ket{\psi^{t=2}}_{\R\A\Ss\B}=0$.
+\begin{itemize} \item Upon obtaining $u=\textup{ok}$ on measuring $\R\A$, Ursula reasons using the joint state $\ket{\psi^{t=2}}$ (\Cref{eq: state_main}) that Bob must have certainly obtained the outcome $b=1$ upon measuring $\Ss$, since $\bra{\textup{ok}}_{\R\A}\bra{00}_{\Ss\B} \ket{\psi^{t=2}}_{\R\A\Ss\B}=0$.
 This gives

 \item Using the same state, Ursula knows that if Bob obtained $b=1$ on measuring $\Ss$, he would have concluded with certainty that Alice obtained $a=1$ on measuring $\R$ since $\bra{00}_{\R\A}\bra{11}_{\Ss\B}\ket{\psi^{t=2}}_{\R\A\Ss\B}=0$.